mlswagat/PriceRecommender/README.md

 # PriceRecommender

-This repo is used to build a price recomendation system
+This repo is used to build a price recomendation system.
+The price of the item should based on the current demand.